SQream/sqream_docs/reference/sql/sql_statements/utility_commands/select_health_check_monitoring.rst

    * - ``metric_value``
      - The value of the specific metric
    * - ``metric_validation_status``
-     - One of three statuses: ``info``, metric value is within its defined valid range, ``none``, the metric provides information about the system and has no valid range, and ``warning``, metric deviates from its defined valid range
+     - One of three statuses: ``info``, metric value is within its defined valid range, ``none``, the metric provides information about the system and has no valid range, and ``warn``, metric deviates from its defined valid range
    * - ``response_time_sec``
      -